dmdavidkov/YoutubeSummarAI/README.md

 1. Open Google Chrome/Brave/Edge/etc. and navigate to `chrome://extensions/`
 2. Enable "Developer mode" in the top right corner
-3. Click "Load unpacked" and select the `Youtubevpplx` directory from the project
+3. Click "Load unpacked" and select the `extension` directory from the project
 4. You can review and change options by clicking on the YoutubeSummarAI extension icon in the Chrome toolbar

 ## Usage